hellstorm-software/Kult-Rising/readme.md

 - began creating new ammo system (testing)
     - ammo types: rifle, pistol(light), shotgun shells
     - mags are loaded with bullets in inventory -> guns are loaded with mags in hand
+    - guns can also be loaded by hand without mags (each bullet loaded individually) much more slowly

 ----------------------------------------------------------